wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

 ### The take aways

 Balancing with my school and club work, I felt that this challenge was a test of my abilities and it really was.
 I enjoyed every second of idealizing and creating my mocks.
 The realization that working in UI/UX in games was beginning to come true.
-Throughout the process, I learned a lot from the industry, the judges, and also myself.
+Throughout the process, I learned a lot from the industry, the judges, and myself.
 From this challenge, my take aways were:

 > Accessibility is important!
+This challenge taught me the importance of designing an UI to be accessible.
+I didn't realize how much factors that I needed to take into consideration, from colour to contrast to even the type.
+It gave me an insight to how a game designer would think to make their UI or game more accessible and gives me a large appreciation for game developers who take the time and effort to implement such options (looking at you Ubisoft and Naughty Dog).

 > Motion is king
+I learned that motion is key in my mock-ups, even though my motion concepts were rather weak in scope.
+It can be pushed further, and it was not something I focused too much of due to my lack of skill in After Effects.
+Using motion to enforce certain feedback like purchasing or equipping provides the player a visual way of understanding "hey you got this new shiny weapon."

 > Believing in my strengths as a designer
+My strengths as a designer are typography and minimalism - I'm quite proud of what I designed for my mockups and I strongly believed that they were critical to the challenge.
+Although, I learned that it wasn't enough.
+Visuals are just as important.
+Motion too.
+Initially, I wasn't confident that I'll make it to the finals but as I remembered back to my roots as a designer - I utilized those strengths as my advantage.

 <br>